-Enrollment at Archbishop Carroll High School is a privilege and full participation in the Health and Wellness Program and drug/alcohol testing is required by every student.
+Full participation in the Health and Wellness Program and drug/alcohol testing is required by every student.
 Every student and parent must complete the "Informed Consent Agreement".
 If a student refuses to test when required to do so, the test will be treated as a positive test result.